“A beautifully restored townhouse with roof-level pool, whose 10 rooms promise absolute peace despite being in the central Pelourinho district”

 - Safe box

-If you'd prefer something different just stroll out of the front door: there are lots of cafés and restaurants - try Uaua for a full meal and Cafelier for coffee and something snackier.
+If you'd prefer something different, the hotel is in an ideal location, bang in the centre of Pelourinho.
+Within 2 minutes of the hotel there are several bistros, restaurants and local café/diner joints.
+It's easy to explore and feels very safe.
 And at some point be sure to try the acarajes - small spicy fried bean treats - sold on every street corner by Bahian women in traditional flowing white dresses.

 - Restaurants nearby